ririyad/bm/README.md

-# bm
+# Book Management

-Book Management Application, for Personal Use
+A personal tool which I feel the need to use.